top of page

 The work "New Portuguese Letters", published in 1972 by Maria Isabel Barreno, Maria Teresa Horta, and Maria Velho da Costa, and which was seized by the censorship of the New State regime in Portugal due to its content considered subversive and challenging to the prevailing social and moral norms, reflects a deep critique of the social, political, and cultural conditions of women in Portuguese society.
 Challenging gender norms and social inequalities, expressing a search for freedom and equality, it directly confronted the conservative values promoted by the regime at the time, exploring themes such as love, sexuality, oppression, and resistance, inserting itself in the feminist movement of that period, which was significantly based on themes related to the female body and writing promoted by women.
 This confrontation culminated in a legal trial against the three authors, known as the trial of the "Three Marias".

 At the beginning of the second wave of feminism, the writing and the female body were deeply explored themes, emphasizing the interconnection between literary expression and corporeality.
-This period of intense reflection on the identity and autonomy of women found resonance in the world of dance, where choreographers began to imprint new narratives on the bodies that danced, especially female ones.
-Women like Martha Graham, Yvonne Rainer, Trisha Brown, and Lucinda Childs, in the 60s and 70s, through their innovative choreographies, challenged established norms and redefined women's space in the art of dance, promoting a vision of the female body that emphasized autonomy, expressiveness, and strength, questioning and expanding the limits of what was considered the "traditional" role of women in society and art.
+This period of intense reflection on the identity and autonomy of women found resonance in the world of dance, literatura and other arts, promoting a vision of the female body that emphasized autonomy, expressiveness, and strength, questioning and expanding the limits of what was considered the "traditional" role of women in society and art.
 Using movement as a form of expression and resistance, their choreographies challenged established norms, and their bodies reflected social and political issues, including the fight for women's freedom and equality.

 The letters and texts of "New Portuguese Letters" continue to challenge and destabilize power relations in the social, political, and even intimate spheres, promoting contemporary debates on themes that, although they may be or seem overcome, manifest distinctly from the time of their publication.
 The body continues and will continue to be one of the fundamental instruments for transformation and revolution.
 Maria de Lourdes Pintassilgo, in the preface of the book, highlights the body as the "first battlefield" and "preferred place of denunciation".
 This conception of the body underscores its constant manifestation and struggle in favor of fundamental values, such as democracy.